 If the thought of the tray table still grosses you out, even after wiping it down, simply get your own tray table!
 This tray table snaps onto the airplane table, and now you don’t have to worry about all the germs!

 We didn’t discuss the airplane bathroom because, well, you all just know its dirty.
 But, you can buy your own disposable travel toilet seat covers, which are great for the plane, or in case you ever find yourself in a not so clean bathroom situation!
+You could also use these in any bathroom, in case you find yourself in a gross porta-potty situation.

 Leave a comment below!